rbiedrawa/spring-graphql-federation-microservices-demo/Readme.md

-# Spring Boot GraphQL Federation Microservices Example
+# Spring Boot GraphQL Federation Microservices (PoC)

 ## Overview

 Spring Boot GraphQL microservices demo that shows how to use DGS framework together with Apollo Federation Server.

 All applications can be run locally, inside docker or kubernetes cluster.

 ## Services